PrefectHQ/prefect/docs/guides/cloud-run-push-work-pool.md

 In this guide we'll:

-- Create a Push Work Pool that sends work to Google Cloud Run
+- Create a push work pool that sends work to Google Cloud Run
 - Deploy a flow to that work pools
 - Execute our flow without having to run a worker or agent process to poll for flow runs

 ## Google Cloud Run Setup

-To get the credentials we need to push work to Cloud run, we'll need a service account and an API Key.
+To get the credentials we need to push work to Cloud run, we'll need a GCP service account and an API Key.

 Create a service account by navigating to the service accounts page and clicking Create.
-Name and describe your aervice account, and click continue to configure permissions.
+Name and describe your service account, and click continue to configure permissions.

 Our service accounts needs to have two roles at a minimum, Cloud Run Developer, and Service Account User.